antonbarty/cheetah-2017/README.md

     $ git clone https://github.com/feldkamp/giraffe

-If you don't have git installed, you can follow the link and `Download ZIP`.
+If you don't have git installed, you can follow the link and click `Download ZIP`.
+Follow the instructions in `giraffe/README` to compile the library:

+    $ cd giraffe
+    $ scons -c
+    $ scons

 If you're on psexport there is a pre-compiled version of the giraffe library available in `/reg/neh/home3/sellberg/source/giraffe` which is specified as default when building and installing.

 Finally you need to have LCLS's ana available somewhere.
 If you're building